Turkish cuisine: Vegetable dishes

 Mercimek köftesi, although being named köfte, does not contain any meat.
-Instead, red lentil is used as the major ingredient together with spring onion, tomato paste etc.
+Instead, red lentils are the major ingredient, together with spring onion, tomato paste, and other ingredients.

-Fried eggplant and pepper is a common summer dish in Turkey.
-It is served with yoğurt or tomato sauce and garlic.

-Mücver is prepared with grated squash/courgette or potatoes, egg, onion, dill or cheese and flour.
-It can be either fried or cooked in the oven.
+Mücver is prepared with grated squash, courgette or potatoes mixed with egg, onion, dill or cheese and flour.
+It can be fried or baked.

-Pilav can be served either as a side dish or main dish but bulgur pilavı (pilav made of boiled and pounded wheat – bulgur) is also widely eaten.
-The dishes made with kuru fasulye (white beans), nohut (chickpeas), mercimek (lentils), börülce (black-eyed peas), etc., combined with onion, vegetables, minced meat, tomato paste and rice, have always been common due to being economical and nutritious.
+Pilav can be served either as a side dish or main dish; bulgur pilavı (pilav made of bulgur) is also widely eaten.

+Legumes are commonly used, especially kidney beans, chickpeas, fava beans, and red and green lentils.
+Dishes made with kuru fasulye (white beans), nohut (chickpeas), mercimek (lentils), börülce (black-eyed peas), or other legumes, combined with onion, vegetables, minced meat, tomato paste and rice, have always been common due to being economical and nutritious.
-Legumes are actively used, especially kidney beans, chickpeas, fava beans, red and green lentils.

-Turşu is pickle made with brine, usually with the addition of garlic.
+Turşu are pickles made with brine, usually with garlic added.
 It is often enjoyed as an appetizer.
-It is made with a large variety of vegetables, from cucumber to courgette.
-In the towns on the Aegean coast, the water of turşu is consumed as a drink.
-It comes from the Persian "Torshi", which refers to pickled "Torsh" (sour) vegetables.
+A variety of vegetables are used, from cucumber to courgette.
+In towns on the Aegean coast, the water of turşu is consumed as a drink.
+The name comes from the Persian "torshi", which refers to pickled "torsh" (sour) vegetables.

-Siron, usually made in areas of Elazig and Sivas and is made by layering flatbread with yogurt and butter, creating a savory and rich flavor.
+Siron, usually made in areas of Elazig and Sivas by layering flatbread with yogurt and butter, creating a savory and rich flavor.